 #5 Track Your Debt Paydown Progress

-By the time I was introduced to Personal Capital, I was already debt-free, so I don’t have as much experience with this feature, but I have used the service to track my credit card spending, so I do see the short-term debts I’ve accrued in the app.
+By the time I was introduced to Empower, I was already debt-free, so I don’t have as much experience with this feature, but I have used the service to track my credit card spending, so I do see the short-term debts I’ve accrued in the app.

 Of course, I always pay that revolving credit card debt in full with monthly autopay set up on every credit card I own.

-If you have mortgage loans, student loan debt, personal loans, or any type of consumer debt, Personal Capital can track it.
+If you have mortgage loans, student loan debt, personal loans, or any type of consumer debt, Empower can track it.
 Depending upon the debt servicer, the process might be updated or you may have to enter some information manually.

 Either way, you’ll be able to see all of your debt in one place.
 It will be factored into your net worth tracking, and you can watch your net worth rise as your debt shrinks with each payment.